tecnico-sec/Project-2026_1/project_scenarios.md

 - [SR2: Authentication] Only the seller and the buyer can share transaction details with other parties.
 - [SR3: Integrity 1] The seller and the buyer can verify that the transaction information was not tampered with.
 - [SR4: Integrity 2] The seller can verify with whom the buyer shared the transaction with and vice-versa.

+### Security Challenges - pick one

+#### Security Challenge A

+Deciding transaction disclosure for each individual partner is laborious.
+Introduce the concept of _groups of partners_ where a transaction can now also be disclosed to a group.
+When disclosed, all partners of the group can read and validate the transaction information.
+A _separate server_ must dynamically track groups and members to enforce the rules valid at the moment.

+#### Security Challenge B

+Some companies are complaining that rivals are learning trade secrets due to the “all-or-nothing” transaction disclosure.
+To address this, we now need to add _multiple protection layers_ to transaction documents to allow selective disclosure of data.
+It should now be possible to disclose some parts of a transaction, but still keep others confidential.
+A _separate server_ must dynamically track the disclosure of document sections to specific partners.

 ----